dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 Why doesn't the reference-frame argument allow us to eliminate the acceleration?

-It depends on changing to another inertial reference frame—that is, a frame that moves at a constant velocity relative to the original frame.
+It depends on changing to another inertial reference frame — that is, a frame that moves at a constant velocity relative to the original frame.
 This relative motion does not affect the charge's acceleration, only its velocity.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae